ronshnapp/MyPTV/Readme.md

 1) Open your terminal and change directory to the path of the code:
 	`cd path/to/myptv`

-2) Finally, we use pip to install by using the following command:
+2) we use pip to install by using the following command:
 	`pip install .`
 or
 	`pip install -r .\requirements.txt`

 3) Optionally, parts of the code can be tested using pytest:
 	`pytest ./tests/ -W ignore::RuntimeWarning`

-4) Once this is done we are ready to go!
-You can now import MyPTV in your python code as usual.
-For example:
-	`import myptv.imaging_mod`
-or
-   `from myptv import imaging_mod`

 ###### Using `conda`